High performance computing

 Find out more about applying to use HPC.

-For MONSooN2 visit the JWCRP website - external link - for application guidelines.
+For MONSooN and Monsoon2 visit the JWCRP website - external link - for application guidelines.
 Please ensure to indicate the requirement on the Je-S form.

-NERC expects users of HPC to formally acknowledge ARCHER / NEXCS / MONSooN / MONSooN2 / JWCRP / RDF / JASMIN on all publications resulting from use of the facilities, including after a lapse of time.
-Please see paragraphs 30-31 of the 'Current policy on HPC access' document (available on the Applying to use HPC services page).
+NERC expects users of HPC to formally acknowledge ARCHER / NEXCS / MONSooN / MONSooN2 / JWCRP / JASMIN on all publications and impacts resulting from use of the facilities, including after a lapse of time.
+Please help us to ensure continued funding for NERC's HPC by acknowledging use of the facilities with the approved form of words (available in the Downloads section).

 Non-NERC funded access to HPC